laurentperrinet/laurentperrinet.github.io/content/publication/perrinet-09-cosyne/index.md

----
-abstract: 'Short presentation of a large moving pattern elicits an Ocular Following Response (OFR) that exhibits many of the properties attributed to low-level motion processing such as spatial and temporal integration, contrast gain control and divisive interaction between competing motions.
+---abstract: 'Short presentation of a large moving pattern elicits an Ocular Following Response (OFR) that exhibits many of the properties attributed to low-level motion processing such as spatial and temporal integration, contrast gain control and divisive interaction between competing motions.
 Similar mechanisms have been demonstrated